stef-timmermans/stef-timmermans.github.io/README.md

 2. **About Me:** On this page, you'll find more information about me, my skills, and my hobbies outside of the industry.

+3. **Resume:** Contains a Google Drive link to my up-to-date resume, along with a list of positions I've held in the tech industry.

-3. **Projects:** This page showcases some of the projects that I've worked on.
+4. **Projects:** This page showcases some of the projects that I've worked on.
 Each project includes a brief description, the tech stack I used, and a link to the documentation, if applicable.

 <br>